Poly-Mentor/gmail-attachments-downloader/README.md

 # Python Gmail API bot

 > ⚠️ Warning ⚠️
-> Code in this repository is mostly AI generated.
+> Code in this repository is mostly **AI generated**.
 For me, this project is a test case of using AI-powered code editor *Windsurf*.
 It may be useful, but it can contain some errors.
 If you want to learn from it, consider using official Google's API documentation instead.

 ## Project idea